cnut1648/al-folio/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Master student @ Harvard
+subtitle: Research Scientist at NVIDIA

 profile:
   align: right